 We believe studies are just part of the student experience; we encourage our students to take part in social events ranging from raising awareness through a charity campaign, joining a debating session or simply stretching their legs and arms at the local climbing centre.

-Students who love sport will have plenty of opportunity to meet up with likeminded friends – or make new ones through a large variety of sports clubs here at MPW.
+Students who love sport will have plenty of opportunity to meet up with likeminded friends, or make new ones, through a large variety of sports clubs available here in Cambridge.

 Marts attends talk in Cambridge and meets speaker Prof Peterson, Clinical Psychologist

 A level student Marts recently attended a talk delivered by Dr Jordan Peterson, a Canadian Clinical Psychologist and a Professor of Psychology at the University of Toronto.
 His famous book "12 Rules for Life: An Antidote to Chaos", was the focus of this talk.
 Here, Marts reports on his experience and gives his personal recommendations.

 There is more to Addenbrooke's Hospital corridors than medical staff and patients!!
 The hospital has turned its corridors into galleries and has even found room for a museum to celebrate its 250-year history.
 As a result there are more works of art in the hospital than patients, through fundraising and charitable donations.

 MPW Cambridge Life - Cinema at the Arts Picturehouse